groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-ompressed Windows Metafile (.wmz) represents Microsoft Windows Metafile (WMF) compressed in GZIP archvive - for storing vector as well as bitmap-format images data.
+Represents a Compressed Windows Metafile (.wmz), which represents Microsoft Windows Metafile (WMF) compressed in GZIP archive for storing vector as well as bitmap-format image data.
 Learn more about this file format [here][].

 [here]: https://fileinfo.com/extension/wmz#compressed_windows_metafile